wmalab/DiffGR/README.md

 ```

 @dat1,@dat2           numeric.
-N*N HiC contact maps which have been preprocessed with 2D mean filter smoothing and KR normalization
+N*N  raw HiC contact maps, which would firstly be preprocessed with 2D
+                      mean filter smoothing and KR normalization in DiffGR function for the later use

 @res                  numeric.
 The resolution of HiC contact maps, eg:100kb will input 100,000

+@smooth.size          numeric.
+The size varied with different resolutions.

 @N.perm               numeric.
 The number of iterations in permutation test

+@cutoff.default       logical.
+Whether set the SCC cutoff (meaningful SCC between the two Hi-C datasets
+                      that mustbe reached in order to call a differential TAD truly significant) with
+                      self-defined value(True) or with automatic computed value (False)

 @speedup.option       logical.
-(True/FALSE) Calculation with or without speed-up algorithm
+Calculation with or without speed-up algorithm (True/FALSE)

-@alpha logical.
+@alpha                numeric.
 Significant level of differential region testing

 ```